 Contact property investment companies in your area and inquire whether there is any interest in your home.
 If you know your property is located in a prime area, you might attract the attention of real estate developers interested in rebuilding on your property.
 Real estate developers are typically listed in the yellow pages, or you can find local developers in your area by entering keywords such as "real estate developer" into a browser search.

-Find real estate investors in your area by searching local real estate investing clubs, such as those on Real Estate Investment Clubs and Bigger Pockets.
+Find real estate investors in your area by searching local real estate investing clubs, such as Bigger Pockets.
 Both of these organizations are online and make it easy to find investors in your area.
 Companies and individuals might advertise with signage, newspapers and local television ads that they buy houses.

 Seek the counsel of a real estate attorney to assist you in formulating a contract for your sale.
 Some investors are more interested in getting the best price than watching out for your welfare.
 If you are selling to an investor because of financial difficulties or looming foreclosure, this is especially important.
 Additionally, if you are hoping to rent or buy back your home from an investor, it is vital that the terms of such an arrangement are carefully spelled out in a legal agreement.

 If you sign an investor's contract without the guidance of an attorney working on your behalf, you could inadvertently sign away your rights to your home.